gabrielparada05/Basic-HTML-C1/README.md

 ## How to Contribute

-You can contribute to this Guide through xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
+You can contribute to this Guide through https://github.com/gabrielparada05/challenge1-UofT.

 Thank you for visiting my website and supporting my learning journey.

+Gabriel Parada
+gabrielparada05@gmail.com
 //